noydb/duhmap/README.md

 - Add implicitClass (default true) to interface and method annotations. if strictChecks=true, implicitCast cannot be true
 - fFormating: no whitespace, "minify" the output.
 - static method template.
+- add ability to disable any one of the strict rules

 ---